J-A-I-L/TDD/README.md

 Now an **`SQLite`** database has been created.
 It has the name `foo.sqlite3`, or generically `<module>.sqlite3`.
 It's a database with a single table.
 There you can add the name of the method to test, and its input and expected output.
 Don't worry if you haven't already written it in `<module>.py`: you can set a `0` in the `perform_test` column, or even if it is set to 1 and the method doesn't exist, a `PyUnit` pragma is used specifiying the method is not implemented yet.

 So, now you can rename `test_foo.py` to your `test_<module>.py` and run it once to create the database.
 Then you can start adding tests into the database, and writing your methods.
 Run `test_<module>.py` whenever you want to pass the tests.

+#### Footnote
+I did this development using Eclipse's plugin for Python and PyUnit.
+I'm currently trying to make this piece of code independent from Eclipse.
+Meanwile, it'll show error when running from plain console.